roderickwoodman/iv-doordash/README.md

 </p>

 ### Usability
 Many smaller design choices were made for **accessibility**, like an intentioned focus-tabbing as well as using < label > on all inputs and semantic tags like < nav>. **Affordances** were added to things like button hover states.
 And common **session management features** like login form validation, app loading timeout, and a logout link in the design help to make the user feel connected with the app through session feedback and (limited) user control. **Persistent storage of user state**, specifically of the username and the active chatroom, prevented information loss due to browser refreshes.
+In addition, **a websocket connection** prevented the user from needing to refresh the page manually anytime another client posted a new chat message.
 And finally, **relative CSS dimensions** like "rem" and "vh" were used everywhere so that when the user scales the font size for instance, the dimensions of the container elements scale too so that the proportions between the text and the shapes are maintained.

 <p align="center">
   <img width="600" height="174" src="images/ss-persistent-user-state.png">